Raytwo/ARCropolis/.github/ISSUE_TEMPLATE/crash-or-incorrect-behavior.md

 ### Expected behavior
 [If possible, explain what SHOULD have happened but didn't.]

+### Reproducibility
+[Can you reproduce the crash/infinite load?
+If so, is it random, every time you try, etc.?]

 ### What happened and what's the context?
 [Were you playing offline?
 Online?
 With mods?
 Was it during the Vs. loading screen?
 On the CSS?
 On the SSS? ...]